Okay, a couple of weeks ago, I wrote about my basic smoothie recipe.

 This morning, I stumbled upon a variation that adds to the repertoire.
 Specifically, I used my leftover coffee to come up with a “smoothie with a kick.”

-I love coffee and have been drinking it in some form since I was three years old — not unusual in an ethnic household like my grandmother’s.
+I love coffee.
 Lately, although I mentally want a second cup, physically it doesn’t work.

 A few tweaks for the future: